-In recognition of the diverse and growing field of socially conscious organizations and businesses advancing positive change, the Designmatters Fellowship Program offers two types of Fellowships:
+In recognition of the diverse and growing field of socially conscious organizations advancing positive change, the Designmatters Fellowship Program offers two types* of Fellowships:

-Launched in 2012, the Designmatters Business for Social Innovation Fellowships place Fellows in social enterprises and private sector companies working to address critical social issues through strategic partnerships, sustainability, market-based approaches and new business models.
-These Fellows combine the powers of human centered design and business to bring innovative solutions and foresight to complex, evolving consumer trends in global and emerging markets.
+Launched in 2012, the Designmatters Business for Social Innovation Fellowships place Fellows in social enterprises and companies working to address critical social issues through strategic partnerships, sustainability, market-based approaches and new business models.
+These Fellows combine the powers of human centered design and business to bring innovative solutions and foresight to complex, evolving consumer and economic trends.

 Past Business for Social Innovation Fellowship hosts include Rubbermaid Commercial Products, Proximity Designs, the City of Long Beach and Dalberg Global Development Advisors.

-Since 2006, Designmatters International Development Fellows have served government, non-profit and multi-lateral organizations that perform humanitarian work on a global scale.
-These Fellows use design to address global issues like hunger, poverty, healthcare and education in dynamic, complex, mission-driven organizations.
+Since 2006, Designmatters International Development Fellows have served government, nonprofit and multilateral organizations that perform humanitarian work on a global scale.
+These Fellows use design to address global issues such as hunger, poverty, healthcare and education in dynamic, complex, mission-driven organizations.

 Past International Development Fellow hosts include UNICEF’s Innovation Unit, UNFPA, Doctors Without Borders, Ashoka Changemakers, Acacia Foundation, OAS, PAHO, International Rescue Committee, UNDP, AED, UNESCO and the United Nations DPI.